 How Are 3PL Providers and Contract Logistics Similar and Different?

-3PL and contract logistics providers are similar in that they offer outsourced logistics services.
+3PL and how important contract logistics in SCM are similar in that they offer outsourced logistics services.
 However, there are some key differences between the two.

 - 3PLs offer a broader range of services, including transportation, warehousing, and even some portion of the manufacturing process.
 Contract logistics providers tend to focus narrowly on transportation and warehousing services.